SmartBioInf/PAQmiR/README.md

 PLoS One.
 2014 Mar 21;9(3):e91938. doi: 10.1371/journal.pone.0091938.

 Directory contents :
+- [bin](bin) contains all custom scripts used in the pipeline.
-- [Galaxy directory](https://github.com/SmartBioInf/PAQmiR/tree/master/Galaxy) contains all the wrappers to use the PAQmiR approach with Galaxy.
+- [Galaxy directory](Galaxy) contains all the wrappers to use the PAQmiR approach with Galaxy.
+Custom scripts used in the wrapper are symbolink links to the [bin](bin) folder.
-- [pipeline_template](https://github.com/SmartBioInf/PAQmiR/tree/master/pipeline_template) is an example of a project using the PAQmiR approach.
+- [pipeline_XX_template] is examples of a projects using the PAQmiR approach.
 It will help you understand what is used and produced at each step of the processing.
-The [pipeline_template/sh](https://github.com/SmartBioInf/PAQmiR/tree/master/pipeline_template/sh) directory contains all the scripts required to run the PAQmiR approach on a calculation server.
-You will need to change the relative paths into absolute paths in the scripts (.qsub) to be executed on the cluster (sge).
+The [pipeline_XX_template/sh-[sge|slurm]] directory contains all the scripts required to run the PAQmiR approach on a calculation server.
+You will need to change the relative paths into absolute paths in the scripts to be executed on the cluster (sge/slurm).
+- [pipeline_1_template](pipeline_1_template) is the first and simplest version of the pipeline.
+It was the version used in publications [1-4].